MeryylleA/Lunaris-Orion/README.md

 ## Acknowledgments

 - Thanks to the PyTorch team for their excellent framework
-- Inspired by various VAE architectures and self-attention mechanisms
+- Inspired by various VAE architectures and color quantization techniques
 - Special thanks to the pixel art community for dataset contributions